vectorgrp/sil-kit/docs/usage/utilities.rst

    :local:
    :depth: 1

-Running a Vector Integration Bus (VIB) system is supported by several utilities.
+Running a Vector SilKit system is supported by several utilities.
 The registry is a mandatory part of the VAsio middleware -- it implements connection and service discovery for participants.
 The system monitor and controller are provided for convenience.
 They implement a simulation-wide state tracking and system command handling which is required in every simulation.
-However, using these utilities is not mandatory -- users of the VIB are free to implement their own system and state handling.
+However, using these utilities is not mandatory -- users of the SILKIT are free to implement their own system and state handling.

 .. _sec:util-registry:

-IbRegistry
+SilKitRegistry
 ~~~~~~~~~~~~~~

 .. list-table::